wiseman-timelord/AiCherryTree/README.md

 └── temp
 ```

-## Notes:
+## Disclaimer:
-- Wiseman-Timelord does not, concent towards or agree with, any given documents created by this program, for users that are not relevant to be the creator Wiseman-Timelord himself.
+- Wiseman-Timelord does not, concent towards or agree with, any given documents created by this program by users that are not relevant to be the creator Wiseman-Timelord himself.